Alegunm/PI-0.6-reproduction/README.md

 **2. Stage 2 — Robot value function**

-Use placeholder paths; replace with your own parquet and video root:
+Replace the placeholder paths with your parquet directory and video root:

 ```bash
 python train.py --stage 2 \